Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 112 - Not to Transfer Land in Israel Between Tribes

 In connection with this, there was a commandment for a Jewish woman to marry only within her tribe.
 The commandment was in force only during the years of conquest of the Land of Israel.
-It was applicable only to a woman who could potentially inherit land at the time of marriage – that is, if she had no brothers and was thus her father's prospective heir.
+It applied only to a woman who could potentially inherit land at the time of marriage - that is, if she had no brothers and was thus her father's prospective heir.

 Thursday, December 10, 2009